Tampa Violent Crime Lawyer

 Plea bargaining is common in Florida.
 The idea is to settle for a lesser charge and lower penalty in return for an admittance of guilt.
 Accepting a plea bargain can save the defendant time and money.
 Some violent crime cases can last for several months or even years before they are resolved.
 Jury trials take time to plan, and the cost of mounting a jury trial defense can be high.

 In some cases, your legal team may advise going to trial.
-In other cases, a plea bargain may be in your interests.
-There is no guarantee that prosecutors will offer a favorable plea bargain, though, so for the greatest chance of an optimal outcome, work closely with a legal team in Tampa.
+In other cases, a plea bargain with the prosecutor may be in your interests.
+There is no guarantee that prosecutors will offer a favorable plea bargain, though, so for the greatest chance of an optimal outcome, work closely with a legal team in Tampa, Florida.

 FAQs